HrdHat/Hrdhatv3/src/instructions/flraformsavePLAN.md

 Action Steps
 A. Authoritative Zod Schemas

-    [x]Define Zod schemas for every module’s payload (in a shared file):
+    [x]Define Zod schemas for every module's payload (in a shared file):

-        Each module’s data shape must match the DB column names, types, and nullability.
+        Each module's data shape must match the DB column names, types, and nullability.

         Export each schema and its inferred TypeScript type.